 Loop 360 is a major north/south transportation corridor for the capital area region, acting as a thoroughfare and commuter route for residents in west Austin as well as those passing through.
+The 14-mile corridor runs from US 183 on the north end to US 290/SH 71 on the south end.

 The natural beauty and unique Hill Country environmental features along Loop 360 draw regional, national and even international visitors to the area.
+The Pennybacker Bridge, located at the roadway's crossing of the Colorado River, serves as an iconic symbol of central Texas.